DOCS TALK SHOP

 6. Fasting in cancer treatment and cancer prevention

-March 18, 2023 with Dawn Lemanne, MD & Deborah Gordon, MD
+with Dawn Lemanne, MD & Deborah Gordon, MD

 In this episode, Drs.
 Lemanne and Gordon discuss research on the role of fasting in the treatment and prevention of cancer.
 Dr. Lemanne discusses her personal experience of fasting, and how she uses fasting in the cancer clinic.